ETV6 Deficiency – Definition

 Recommendations for Early Detection in Your Patients

-The following examinations should be conducted regularly:
+The following should be included in the screening measures:

-Open Clinical Trials/ Registries
+Open Clinical Trials/ Registers

 Unfortunately, we are unaware of any self-help groups for patients with ETV6 deficiency.
 We will add new information as soon as we have it.